RTBHOUSE/kafka-workers/README.md

  - [Our real-time data processing - part 2](https://techblog.rtbhouse.com/2018/12/10/data-flow-part2)
  - [Kafka Workers as an alternative to Kafka Connect](https://techblog.rtbhouse.com/2020/03/31/kafka-workers-vs-connect/)

-So far we have adopted Kafka Workers to all our use cases: BigQuery, HDFS, Elasticsearch, Aerospike, Postgres streaming writers and other Kafka to Kafka data flows which include merging, joining, dispatching, enriching, deduplicating, counting aggregates for streams of events.
+We have adopted Kafka Workers to all our use cases which are: Kafka-to-Kafka-processing and HDFS, BigQuery, Aerospike, Elastic streaming etc. It helps us to utilize different types of resources and works successfully on a really huge scale.
+So far we have open sourced a core part only but we are going to do the same with our "connectors".
 The diagram below shows high-level architecture of our current processing infrastructure:

 ![Our real-time data processing](docs/multi-dc-arch.png)